 The MGI has responsibility for:

-• The MGI also has a library, an archive with a unique collection on indian immigration, a folk museum, a printing press, an auditorium, a guest house, a lecture theatre, a language resources centre, and a language laboratory, a centre for Quality Assurance and a Centre for Research.
+• The MGI also has a library, an archive with a unique collection on indian immigration, a folk museum, a printing press, an auditorium, a guest house, a lecture theatre, a language resources centre, and a language laboratory.

 • Fully engaged in use of Technology in Visual Arts and Communication and in the Indian Languages and Mandarin.